The Natural Connection Inc

 Ms. Jean has put foundational training on dozens and dozens of horses.

-You and your horse will learn 13 ground work exercises and 14 under-saddle exercises.
+You and your horse will learn and be exposed to 13 groundwork exercises and 14 under-saddle exercises.
 Your horse will learn to be comfortable on the ground and will eventually ride on a loose rein in an arena setting, which should eventually lead you to the trails as well.

 Western Recreational Riding Lessons